RCTs are largely sales gimmicks, beguilingly tricked up as a verisimilitude of science

 Wijkstra et al. in their review of the treatment of psychotic depression concluded; ‘Antidepressant monotherapy (and adding an antipsychotic if that fails) both appear to be appropriate… However, clinically the balance between risks and benefits may suggest the [AD only] should be preferred’.

 The stultifying hegemony of guidelines

 As John Milton had the Lady say to Comus (wicked son of Bacchus):

-Also apposite and more recently, but more prosaically, ‘rules are for the obedience of fools and the guidance of the wise
+Rules are for the obedience of fools and the guidance of the wise

-Fourthly; this concern about low dopamine is doubly so in older people who have lower dopamine reserves; some may have prodromal Parkinson’s disease [17, 18] — think of it like an old battery that cannot hold its charge so that a minimal power demand makes it go flat quickly.
+The concern about low dopamine is doubly so in older people who have lower dopamine reserves; some may have prodromal Parkinson’s disease [32, 33] — think of it like an old battery that cannot hold its charge so that a minimal power demand makes it go flat quickly.
 Dopamine antagonists drain away the charge and leave the battery flat, producing iatrogenic Parkinson’s to boot.

 If you have noticed that one of the authors of the Wijkstra paper was Nolen, then you might realise it is strange that it does not mention MAOIs.
 Nolen was the man who cured the professor in the ‘patient story’ on my website — the Dutch psychopharmacology professor who was stridently against MAOIs and was cured by Nolen of his psychotic depression using tranylcypromine.